 6. Michigan Cruise

-From Otsu Port you can board a sightseeing cruise called Michigan Cruise.
-The Michigan Cruise or Biwako Kisen, is the most famous boat on Lake Biwa, even appearing within anime.
+From Otsu Port, you can board a sightseeing cruise called Michigan Cruise.
+The Michigan Cruise or Biwako Kisen is the most famous boat on Lake Biwa, even appearing in anime.
 Built in 1982, this paddle boat on the south side of the lake boasts buffet restaurants and live music.
 It was named after the sister state of Shiga Prefecture, Michigan, in the United States.
 There are three types of tours that are offered: an 80-minute daytime tour, a 60-minute morning and evening tour and lastly, the night cruise.
 Tours leave from Otsu Port, Nionohana Sightseeing Port and Yanagasaki Lakeside Park Port.
 Views of Mt.
 Hira and Mt.
 Hiei can be seen from the 360-degree sky deck onboard.
-All three Michigan Cruise options include onboard live music and restaurants but advanced reservation is required.
+All three Michigan Cruise options include onboard live music and restaurants but an advanced reservation is required.

 Multiple departures between 10am & 7.30pm